thomaskroi1996/MarioBike/README.md

 Additionally you will need an Nintendo 64 emulator and a ROM for the game.

-The frequency of hitting the acceleration button scales linearly with the power output, and the minimum power required to move is 50 W.
+The frequency of hitting the acceleration button scales linearly with the data output, and the minimum power required to move is 50 W. Minimum HR is 100, minimum speed is 17 km/h.

-I will also add functionality for a simple speed sensor, and also only HR modes.
-Soon I will start working on a GUI, for difficulty selection, as well as device and mode selections.
+If HR, power and speed exceed certain thresholds, items are used.

+Next:
+- steer with webcam
+- difficulty modes (modify minimum power)
+- figure out holding items